 Specialist Experience and Skills

-I have extensive experience as a teacher and private tutor working within the mainstream educational system as well as within SEN (autism including high-functioning; dyslexia; social, emotional and behavioural needs; Down's Syndrome; non-verbal); Medical Needs and alternative educational units.
+I have extensive experience as a Religious Studies and philosophy, English, and Humanities, teacher and private tutor working within the mainstream educational system as well as within SEN - autism (including high functioning), social, emotional and mental health, non-verbal, language and communication delay, dyslexia and Downs Syndrome, Medical Needs and alternative educational units.
 In addition, I have been successful at working with those students who needed to improve their GCSE grade as well as those students who needed to improve a specific area whether it was essay writing skills, reading, creative writing, algebra.
 My experience to date, has involved teaching mixed ability classes at key stages 1, 2, 3 and 4, in mixed inner-city comprehensives within England.
 This has given me opportunities to teach a diverse range of students from different ethnic and social backgrounds.
 Through teaching, I have established the ability to modify my style of communication according to the audience and need; from an individual, small group, class or larger setting.
 I have been able to develop various pedagogies to address young people’s learning styles, therefore catering to individual those students who are visual, auditory and kinetic learners.

 My experience working with dyslexic students: This has involved using creative methods alongside traditional phonics, literacy and numeracy intervention to help develop foundational skills in communication and self-esteem improvement.
 In addition, I have used critical thinking, philosophy for children and short tasks to improve concentration, memory and focus skills.
 My certificate in psychology has helped gain the knowledge and understanding of dyslexia, short-term and long-term memory, processing and engagement.